lazyCode-404/BwalyaNonde/README.md

 **BwalyaNonde/BwalyaNonde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on ...
-Javascript
+JavaScript
 - 🌱 I’m currently learning ...
-Javascript
+JavaScript
 - 👯 I’m looking to collaborate on ... any small projects
 - 🤔 I’m looking for help with ... how to excel in my software development journey
 - 💬 Ask me about ...
-HTML, CSS and Java
+HTML, CSS and JavaScript
 - 📫 How to reach me: ... https://www.linkedin.com/in/bwalya-nonde-5865601a9/
 - ⚡ Fun fact: ...
 I love making networks.